 Here are a few things cryptocurrency users might want to consider to increase their privacy online even further:

 There are plenty of privacy tools online to help you when you are using cryptocurrency in general.
 Here are a few specific ones worth consideration:

 - If the recycle bin is a trash bin for you to throw paper balls into and emptying it is the equivalent is going out to the recycling bin on your sidewalk, then Eraser is the incinerator you have locked up in your garage for special occasions (or fun).
 It deletes every trace from your computer whatever file you need to be gone, and that is a handy thing to have.

 - You’ve almost certainly heard of AdBlock Plus before and use it to get past pesky ads when streaming video and browsing blogs, but there is more to it than that.
-Those ads will often contain tracks or malware in them if you click on them (or, in the worst case scenarios, when they load), so it should be in the toolkit of any privacy-oriented internet user.
+Those ads will often contain tracks or malware in them if you click on them (or, in the worst case scenarios, when they load), so they should be in the toolkit of any privacy-oriented internet user.

 - Cryptocat is an encrypted chat tool that, while not perfect, is a major step up from many of the messengers used daily by millions.
 You do not want the details of your messages to be released while conducting business, and this aids in that endeavor.
 You should still be wary of address tracking and trust the person on the other end, though.